dankraus/padawan360/README.md

 _**The left analog stick is centered but the dome still spins!**_

 You need to just adjust the deadzone `const byte DOMEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
-The code has some more info on that above that line.
+The sketch has some more info on that above setting that value to adjust for controller stick drift.

 ### Drives